Becoming a Member

 In the Introductory phase, the prospective member gets a tour, attends community meetings, work parties, meals, and/or informal get-togethers.
 Attending at least one community meeting is required to become an applicant.
 Prospective members are encouraged to take initiative in developing relationships with members of the PTEV.
 Once mutual interest has been established, the application phase begins.

 During the Application phase, the potential resident receives an application packet, which includes relevant EcoVillage agreements and a questionnaire.
-Applicants are interviewed by the community and if consensus is reached to accept them, they pay for a lot (or portion of a lot) or sign a lease to become a renter.
+Applicants are interviewed by the community and if consensus is reached to accept them, they pay for a lot (or their share of a lot) or sign a lease to become a renter.

 Once here, new residents participate in a basic orientation and are assigned a “buddy” from among existing PTEV residents, who is available to answer questions.
 A training plan on PTEV agreements (legal documents) and processes is devised to meet the new members’ needs.